 November 25 is the International Day for the Elimination of Violence against Women and December 10 marks International Human Rights Day (the anniversary of the signature of the Universal Declaration of Human Rights in 1948).

 On December 6, 1989, 14 young women were killed at the École Polytechnique de Montréal just because they were women.
 Following this tragedy, in 1991 the Canadian Parliament instituted the National Day of Remembrance and Action on Violence Against Women.

 The fight against sexual violence in institutions of higher education reflects a determination to ensure healthy and respectful study and work environments for all Quebecers.
 In addition to satisfying a social imperative, it must foster a change of culture in these institutions.

 These consultations helped identify various measures aimed at fighting sexual violence (such as prevention policies, better physical security measures on campuses, and effective complaints management mechanisms).
-MEES also studied research papers on the subject.

 Action can take many forms, from legislative intervention to financial support for educational institutions.
 However, before we do anything we must learn more about the nature and scope of the problem within the student population of each institution.
-Once we have a full picture of the situation, the choice of tools and actions will become clearer.

 On December 8, 2017, further progress was made with the passage of Bill 151, An Act to prevent and fight sexual violence in higher education institutions.
 The bill requires higher education institutions to adopt a policy to prevent and fight sexual violence in order to ensure healthy, safe and respectful study and work environments.